dbos-inc/dbos-demo-apps/typescript/alert-center/README.md

 ```
 This will start a session with terminal output.
 You can leave it running.

-Then, build, migrate and run the app:
+Then, in another terminal window, build build, migrate and run the app:
 ```shell
 cd alert-center
 export KAFKA_BROKER="localhost:9092"